btror/personalBudgetWebApp/README.md

 A personal budget management web application.
 Users can create an account for free.

-(Heroku only gives half a month of free hosting, so if it doesn't load it's because I don't have any more free dynos)

 ## Tech stack

 - The frontend was built using the EJS (Embedded JavaScript) library and bootstrap.